- Telehealth services so that treatment consultations can occur via video or over the telephone

 Some treatment and services may not require pre-approval from the insurer.
 The Workers compensation guidelines 2019 provides clarification on accessing treatment without prior approval.

-GPs providing treatment to workers in the NSW workers compensation system are paid in accordance with the Workers Compensation Medical Practitioner Fees Order
+GPs providing treatment to workers in the NSW workers compensation system are paid in accordance with the Workers Compensation Medical Practitioner Fees Order, Medical Practitioners Fees Order No 2 and Medical Practitioners Fees and Order No 3 effective 17 April 2020.

-For a summary of the most commonly used GP codes please refer to the 2020 SIRA rates for general practitioners.
+For a summary of the most commonly used GP codes please refer to the 2020 SIRA rates for general practitioners No 2.

-Treating medical specialists and physicians are paid in accordance with the Workers Compensation Medical Practitioner Fees Order.
+Treating medical specialists and physicians are paid in accordance with the Workers Compensation Medical Practitioner Fees Order, Medical Practitioners Fees Order No 2 and Medical Practitioners Fees Order No 3 effective 17 April 2020.

-The Surgeon Fees Order sets the current maximum fees for treatment by a surgeon, while the Orthopaedic Surgeons Fees Order sets the current maximum fees for orthopaedic surgeons.
-Fees Orders are reviewed every year.
+The Surgeon Fees Order and Surgeon Fees Order No 2 (effective 17 April 2020) set the current maximum fees for treatment by a surgeon, while the Orthopaedic Surgeons Fees Order and Orthopaedic Surgeon Fees Order No 2 (effective 17 April 2020) set the current maximum fees for orthopaedic surgeons.

 - worker's first and last name, and claim number